CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Database and Benchmark

 \section{Database and Benchmark}

-To ground our agent's capabilities and rigorously evaluate its performance, we constructed two key assets: (1) an internal PKB to provide the agent with domain-specific knowledge and procedural guidance, and (2) a comprehensive evaluation suite, headlined by our new KnowFlow-Bench, to assess its workflow orchestration capabilities against expert-defined standards.
+To ground our agent's capabilities and rigorously evaluate its performance, we constructed two key databases: (1) an internal PKB to provide the agent with domain-specific knowledge and procedural guidance, and (2) a comprehensive evaluation suite, termed KnowFlow-Bench, to assess its workflow orchestration capabilities against expert-defined standards.